mr-williams/Hospital-Records/README.md

 - Apache Airflow

 Apart from Java 11 and Apache Airflow, all these dependencies can be installed using (pip install) in the cmd or terminal.

-The orchestration which is done by Apache Airflow requires a Docker container to run the airflow webserver.
+The orchestration which is done by Apache Airflow can be run in a Docker container.
+Which requires its own set of adjustments and dependencies to create a suitable working environment for the project.
-A seperate DAG folder is required to run the script in airflow.